El-Zedy/GCP-Final-Project/README.md

 # GCP-Final-Project :cloud:
-<span style="color:red">GCP final project using Terraform, Kubernetes and Docker</span>
+Hosting web application on private GKE cluster using Terraform and Docker
 ## Overview
-This project is designed to deploy a secure infrastructure on **Google Cloud Platform (GCP)** using **Terraform**.
+This project is designed to deploy a secure infrastructure on `Google Cloud Platform (GCP)` using `Terraform`.
 The infrastructure includes:
 - Virtual Private Cloud (VPC) with two subnets
     - Management Subnet & Restricted Subnet.
 - The Management Subnet contains:
     - NAT gateway & Private VM
 - The Restricted Subnet contains:
-    - **Private standard GKE cluster (private control plan)**.
+    - `Private standard GKE cluster (private control plan)`.

 The VM must be private, and the Restricted Subnet must not have access to the internet.
-All images deployed on GKE comes from GCR or Artifacts registry, and the deployment must be exposed to the public internet with a **public HTTP load balancer**.
+All images deployed on GKE comes from GCR or Artifacts registry, and the deployment must be exposed to the public internet with a *public HTTP load balancer*.
 ## Prerequisites
+- Linux system
 - Terraform
 - Docker
 ## Getting Started